e4och/js-101/README.md

 ### Append

-The **`.append()`** method is used to append on any html elements and strings.
-We can provide append method with multiple parameters which can be used to append multiple things at once.
+The **`.append()`** method is used to append any HTML elements and strings.
+We can provide an append method with multiple parameters which can be used to append many things at once.

 ```jsx
 document.body.append("Hello");//single parameter